-Generation X spends less time on social media than millennials do.
-While they also appreciate video marketing, their key social media platform is Facebook.
+Perhaps unsurprisingly, Generation X spends less time on social media than millennials and Gen Z. While they also appreciate video marketing, their key social media platform is Facebook.

-Many of these parents turn to Facebook and Google to find information about schools.
+Along with Google, many Gen X parents turn to Facebook to find information about schools.
 To target them, consider designing Google and Facebook Ads campaigns.